Health Care Reform to Thrive

 Click on the sections below to see expanded descriptions of each.

-Getting Connected members have the option to learn and collaborate with others who are participating in the program via the webinars which will be hosted each month.
+OD Excellence members have the option to learn and collaborate with others who are participating in the program via the webinars which will be hosted each month.
 Each webinar is hosted twice - once on the second Tuesday of the month and once on the fourth Thursday of the month - always at 8pm ET.

 If you are not able to participate live in one of the webinars each month, members can access the recordings of each webinar.